-Given current activity levels, the Company will have sufficient funds to finance operating needs for fiscal 2015 without consideration of 2015 exploration and acquisition costs.
-Additional financing will be required to fund 2015 exploration and acquisitions as well as operations beyond fiscal 2015.
+Given current activity levels, the Company will have sufficient funds to finance exploration and acquisition activities and operating needs for the remainder of fiscal 2015.
+Additional financing will be required to fund exploration and acquisitions and operations beyond fiscal 2015.
 The continuing operations of the Company will be dependent upon the Company's ability to continue to obtain adequate financing.
 If the Company does not obtain adequate financing, the Company will be unable to meet its obligations as they come due and accordingly, there is significant doubt as to the appropriateness of the use of accounting principles applicable to a going concern.
 There is no assurance that management will be successful in obtaining financing.
 Consequently, there is a significant doubt regarding the Company's ability to continue as a going concern.
 The Company's financial statements do not reflect the adjustments that might be necessary to the carrying amount of reported assets, liabilities, revenues and expenses if the Company could not continue as a going concern.